Practices and awareness of pharmacovigilance in ALERT hospital, Addis Ababa, Ethiopia, a pilot study

 Inclusion and exclusion criteria: all professionals working at PV relevant units, who have at least 6 months of work experience, were present at the time of data collection, and volunteers were included.
 However, non-volunteers and other health workers without direct involvement in PV activities were excluded.

 Sample size and sampling techniques: a convenient sampling technique was used.
 Study participants who were supposed to be potential sources of PV information and have fulfilled the eligibility criteria were included.
-Accordingly, forty-six health care workers were selected for the quantitative survey while two key informants were purposively selected to participate in the qualitative interview.
+Accordingly, forty-six healthcare workers were selected for the quantitative survey while two key informants were purposively selected to participate in the qualitative interview.

-Data collection procedures and instruments: semi-structured questionnaires and interview guiding questions were prepared and used as instrument to collect information about awareness of health care workers (HCWs) about PV and factors affecting practicing PV at the hospital.
+Data collection procedures and instruments: semi-structured questionnaires and interview guiding questions were prepared and used as instruments to collect information about awareness of healthcare workers (HCWs) about PV and factors affecting practicing PV at the hospital.
 The contents of the tool of survey include the socio-demographic variable of HCWs, awareness of health professionals about PV, practices level of pharmacovigilance in hospitals, and attitude and perception of health professionals on reporting ADR/ADE.
 In addition, an unstructured open-ended question was used to capture responses of participants through probing.
 Questionnaires were self-administered to 46 participants for quantitative data collection.
 The two selected key informants were asked the questions in-depth and the answers were recorded during data collection.
 Relevant documents at the hospital were reviewed to obtain secondary data.

 Data quality managements: to ensure the quality, the data was collected by the principal investigator.
 Both qualitative and quantitative methods of data collection were employed to enrich the data and the study used primary data.
 Data were checked for correctness and completeness.